grimasod/json-to-vue/README.md

 In the above case there's only one child, which becomes the default slot content.

-We can add a `slot` property to use mulitple slots.
+We can add a `slot` property to use multiple slots.
 All children that have no slot property or have `slot: 'default'` will be combined into the default slot.

 ```
 [